 Comprehensive assessment of a patient with dizziness, vertigo, or imbalance includes an audiometric assessment.
 There is a close relationship between hearing and balance in relation to inner ear organs.
 Some patients with dizziness and imbalance symptoms will have coexisting auditory symptoms.
 For example, the combination of vertigo and audiologic symptoms is a classic presentation in a patient with labyrinthitis and may also be seen in patients after they experience head trauma.
 Audiologic assessment can provide information about possible retrocochlear or middle ear pathologies that may need to be addressed prior to further vestibular testing and follow-up.

 Audiometric assessment in a patient with dizziness, vertigo, or imbalance complaints may include, but not be limited to,

-See the Assessment section of ASHA’s Practice Portal page on Hearing Loss – Beyond Early Childhood and the Joint Audiology Committee Clinical Practice Statements and Algorithms for detailed information on audiologic assessment.
+See the Assessment section of ASHA’s Practice Portal page on Hearing Loss in Adults and the Joint Audiology Committee Clinical Practice Statements and Algorithms for detailed information on audiologic assessment.